The Effectiveness of Supervised Machine Learning Algorithms in Predicting Software Refactoring: Discussion

-Given that the current state-of-the-art enables us to precisely identify refactoring operations that have happened in software systems, but the identification of non-refactoring instances is challenging, we suggest the possibility of modeling the refactoring prediction problem as an \textit{anomaly detection} problem.

-In this case, one would consider the ``refactoring instances'' (that we can easily collect) to be the normal case, and the ``non refactoring instances'' to be the abnormal cases.
-Note that, in this way, there is no need for collecting non-refactoring data points, which would avoid the problem discussed in the sub-section above.

-We therefore suggest future work to explore the performance (as well as the drawbacks) of anomaly detection models in recommending software refactoring.
+Given that the current state-of-the-art enables us to precisely identify refactoring operations that have happened in software systems, but the identification of non-refactoring instances is challenging, we suggest the possibility of training models using solely a single class.
+In this case, one would train the model solely on the real-world refactoring instances, and use the outcome probability of the model to decide whether to recommend a refactoring operation.
+We expect models to return a very low probability in methods that do not need to undergo refactoring.
+Note that, in this way, there is no need for collecting non-refactoring data points, which would avoid the problem discussed in the previous subsection.
+We therefore suggest future work to explore the performance (as well as the drawbacks) of such models in recommending software refactoring.

+Nevertheless, the fact that our community does not have an accurate dataset composed of examples of code elements that do not need refactoring is a threat to any study in software refactoring.
+Our community has been working on several approaches to point developers to problematic pieces of code for a long time.
+However, less research has been dedicated to revealing exemplary pieces of code (exemplary in the sense that these pieces of code do not warrant refactoring operations).
+Given the data-driven era we find ourselves in, research investigating the identification and creation of a sample of such pieces of code might be highly relevant.